-Authorized use of KSU-owned or operated computing and network resources is consistent with the education, research, and service mission of the University, and consistent with this policy.
+Authorized use of K-State-owned or operated computing and network resources is consistent with the education, research, and service mission of the University, and consistent with this policy.

-Acceptable conduct in and use of this environment must conform with: existing University policies, guidelines, and codes of conduct; KSU's Web, E-Mail, Intellectual Property and Information Resource Policies; Kansas Board of Regents policies and guidelines; the usage guidelines of other networks linked to KSU's networks or computer systems, and existing local, state and federal laws.
+Acceptable conduct in and use of this environment must conform with: existing University policies, guidelines, and codes of conduct; K-State's Web, Email, Intellectual Property and Information Resource Policies; Kansas Board of Regents policies and guidelines; the usage guidelines of other networks linked to K-State's networks or computer systems, and existing local, state and federal laws.

-Therefore, any misuse or violation of KSU's information-technology environment will be judged in accordance with those published policies and rules of conduct, including, but not limited to, the KSU Student Handbook, the Student Governing Association Conduct Code, the University's Policy Prohibiting Racial and/or Ethnic Harassment, the University's Policy Prohibiting Sexual Harassment, the Faculty Handbook and the University Policy and Procedures Manual.
+Therefore, any misuse or violation of K-State's information-technology environment will be judged in accordance with those published policies and rules of conduct, including, but not limited to, the K-State Student Handbook, the Student Governing Association Conduct Code, the University's Policy Prohibiting Racial and/or Ethnic Harassment, the University's Policy Prohibiting Sexual Harassment, the Faculty Handbook and the University Policy and Procedures Manual.

 It is your responsibility to be aware of the potential for and possible effects of manipulating information, especially in electronic form, to understand the changeable nature of electronically stored information, and to continuously verify the integrity and completeness of information that you compile or use.
 You are responsible for the security and integrity of University information stored on your individual computing desktop system.

-* The system administrator will need specific approval from the Vice Provost for Academic Services and Technology or the appropriate designee to access these items.
+* The system administrator will need specific approval from the Chief Information Office (CIO) or the appropriate designee to access these items.
 The extent of the access will be limited to what is essentially necessary to acquire the information.

 To the greatest extent possible in a public setting individuals' privacy should be preserved.
 However, privacy or confidentiality of documents and messages stored on University-owned equipment cannot be guaranteed.
 Users of electronic mail systems should be aware that, in addition to being subject to authorized access, electronic mail in its present form cannot be secured and is, therefore, vulnerable to unauthorized access and modification by third parties.